Stellacore/peridetic/README.md

 GNSS (Global Navigation Satellite System) receivers are everywhere (e.g. phones, cars, etc), and existing geodetic information is ubiquitous (e.g. maps, infrastructure databases, etc).
-Therefore, software operating with either or both types of data often needs to convert coordinate locations expressed in one system into equivalent coordinates expressed in the other.
+Therefore, software operating with either/both types of data often needs to convert coordinate locations expressed in one system into an equivalent coordinates representation in the other.

-Geodetic transformations provide the means to convert the GNSS Cartesian coordinate data values (aka "ECEF", "XYZ") into and/or from coordinates expressed in conventional terrestrial geodetic terms (aka "lon/lat" or "longitude, latitude, altitude").
+Geodetic transformations provide the means to convert the Cartesian coordinate data values (aka "ECEF", "XYZ") such as those from GNSS into and/or from Geodetic coordinates associated with conventional terrestrial locations expressed in geographic terms (aka "lon/lat" or "longitude, latitude, altitude").

 Software development projects, even simple ones, often need to perform these transformations.
-However, existing transformation software is typically only available as a small part of a much larger code project.
+However, available existing transformation software is typically only available as a small part of a much larger code project.
 This can be inconvenient by requiring a full installation processes, dealing with the package learning curve, and, most critically, can create the need to carry (potentially large) dependencies forward in the (often small) project work at hand.

 Peridetic addresses this need by offering the two essential geodetic transformations without the overhead of installing or learning a new